I believe research is the best way to learn things.

 Finally, through reflection you need to explore what you learned from your responses to the questions.

 Do the results lay to rest one or more of the previous questions?

 There are times when funding is available

-This typically takes the form of summer research
+This support typically takes the form of a stipend

 When such funding is available,